 – Pubertal suppression (as per Rainbow Health Ontario Guidelines)

 – Clinical mentoring support to regional partners and services

 – Referral to endocrinology – gynecology or other specialties when indicated

-– Identification – identity remediation supports
+– Identification – identity remediation support

-The London Intercommunity Health Centre’s Trans Health Program operates in collaboration with clients own personal medical providers (doctors/nurse practitioners), and as such, only manages aspects of Transgender care.
+The London Intercommunity Health Centre’s Trans Health Program operates in collaboration with clients’ own personal medical providers (doctors/nurse practitioners), and as such, only manages aspects of Transgender care.

-In 2016, the province deregulated Trans care from the only centralized option at the Centre for Addiction and Mental Health in Toronto, and placed it where it rightly belongs, in the purview of primary care providers across the province, in individual’s home communities.
+In 2016, the province deregulated Trans care from the only centralized option at the Centre for Addiction and Mental Health in Toronto, and placed it where it rightly belongs, in the purview of primary care providers across the province, in an individual’s home communities.

 Trans care starts with your primary care provider.
 To assist you in preparing for this important conversation, we recommend “How Can I Start a Conversation…” published by Rainbow Health Ontario.